-- Use that time to work on your goals, spend with your kinds, read your bible, read positive affirmations, read or listen to audiobooks (Audible Audiobooks from Amazon give you 2 FREE audiobooks when you sign up fro their 30-day free trial)
+- Use that time to work on your goals, spend with your kids, read your bible, read daily devotionals, read positive affirmations, read or listen to audiobooks (Audible Audiobooks from Amazon give you 2 FREE audiobooks when you sign up for their 30-day free trial)

 - Analyze how you feel after the two weeks and repeat the process if needed

 From experience, I know that one of the biggest contributors to anxiety is negative thoughts!